reduxjs/redux-toolkit/docs/usage/usage-guide.md

 export const { removeUser } = slice.actions
 ```

+You can view the full code of this example usage on [CodeSandbox](https://codesandbox.io/s/rtk-entities-basic-example-1xubt)

 #### Combining a normalization library and `createEntityAdapter`

 If you're already using `normalizr` or another normalization library, you could consider using it along with `createEntityAdapter`.
 To expand on the examples above, here is a demonstration of how we could use `normalizr` to format a payload, then leverage the utilities `createEntityAdapter` provides.